Back

 So, there are definitely cases where this lens can still shine with other genres, but I imagine they will require some effort.

-In the tilted Dutch angle photo, I can see that it really emphasises action.
+In the tilted Dutch angle photo above, I can see that it really emphasises action.
 It seems to work well with anything dynamic, including curvy surfaces.
-So I suppose this could be very interesting with concert photography.
+So I suppose this could be very interesting with Concert photography.
 Something I will very likely consider.

-So what do you think about this Fujifilm XF 8mm F3.5?
-Can this be helpful in your job, and do you like the ultra-wide angle look?
+So, what do you think about this Fujifilm XF 8mm F/3.5?
+Can it be helpful in your job, and do you like the ultra-wide angle look?
+Does it feel like the best Fuji lens for Real Estate photography?

 I'm sure I will try this again.